How to Turn a Clinical Study into a Patient‑Friendly Summary

 - Is published in a reputable journal.

-At Health Narrative we keep a short list of “high‑impact” studies each month.
+At Health Narrative we keep a short list of “high‑impact” studies each month, informed by evidence‑based techniques to improve health communication with non‑medical audiences.
 It helps us stay focused and not get lost in the sea of papers.

 Step 2 – Read the Abstract First